Indra7875/LinuxDays/day1.md

 ```$ exit``` <br>
 -- It will close the terminal

--- commands are just text type in terminal
+-- commands are just text type in terminal  <br>
--- commands are interpreted by shell.
+-- commands are interpreted by shell. <br>
--- different shell can interpret the same text in different ways.'
+-- different shell can interpret the same text in different ways. <br>
--- The terminal is window to shell.
+-- The terminal is window to shell. <br>
--- Bonus Point : Commands are case-sensitive.
+-- Bonus Point : Commands are case-sensitive. <br>